 i.
 DDC future public fundraisers and general meetings of the membership.

 a.
 Future fundraisers discussion summer/fall: We should make decisions earlier and get our money out there to candidates sooner rather than later.
-Money should be going to Javier Baccerra.
-Possibly involve Andrew Kim?
-Kim has a winery and is offering it as a fundraiser site.

-Eileen: does not want Andew Kim’s involvement.
-Bob Marr: Agrees with Eileen.
-Does not want Andrew Kim’s involvement.
-Kim was removed from John Garamendi’s staff.
-Giles: We need to have events.
-All present agreed to look for the right venue for a fundraiser.
+Money should be going to Xavier Beccerra. ..
+Giles will continue working on this event with Yolo County Democratic Central Committee, DDC, and the VERBs.
+Updates will be provided at DDC board meetings.

 VI.
 Finished, New, and Unfinished Business (5 minutes.)